-Wrangle Explosive Gains with a Next-Gen Quant System
+Wrangle Explosive Gains With a Next-Gen Quant System

 If you’re still reading, that means you’re interested.

-And if you’re interested, you should reserve your seat to my presentation tonight, where I’ll unveil this system and even give you a free stock pick that it just flagged as a “Strong Buy” with huge short-term upside potential.
+And if you’re interested, you should reserve your seat to my presentation on Tuesday night, where I’ll unveil this system and even give you a free stock pick that it just flagged as a “Strong Buy” with huge short-term upside potential.

 Sincerely,

-Note: Editor’s Note: Artificial intelligence (AI) is here to stay, and it is exactly as life changing as the financial media claims it to be.
-As investors, we have to ask ourselves… How can we best profit from the changes?
-My InvestorPlace colleague Luke Lango believes he’s found the answer, and it all has to do with a brand-new quantitative system he created.